itaouil/Weather-App-Ionic/README.md

 ## **Development Cycle**

-1. **Setup MLAB and Ionic2**
+1. **Setup Ionic2**

-The storage used is mongoDB, but on the cloud.
-More precisely it has been used the sandbox free service offered by MLAB.
-Secondly we installed Ionic2 (offering the mobile friendly framework) and Cordova that simulates native functionalities of the device targeted
+We proceed by installing Ionic2 (offering the mobile friendly framework) and Cordova that simulates native functionalities of the device targeted

 2. **Create Ionic2 Components**